 The island’s rich history is being lost.
 “As the surface level sands are blown away, the old land surfaces which lie beneath the dunes are becoming exposed, revealing evidence of human settlement from at least 3,300 BC, up to at least 1000 BC,” adds Hazel as we look down into a pit of tunnels and trenches where two archaeologists are shifting mounds of sand with bare hands so as not to miss a single object or artefact.

 A budding archaeologist from a young age, there was nothing more exciting for me than to be present at a live dig – something I never came to do since I gave up on the career dream long ago.
-Here I was, standing above the trenches of a Bronze Age site – a very specialised subterranean building, which they think was used as a sweat lodge or a sauna.

-This area was once a region of continuous settlement, of farming people who likely came from elsewhere to Orkney, finding fertile, grassy lands to immediately farm on.
-Yet by 1700 BC, the climate began to deteriorate, becoming colder and wetter, and huge deposits of sands began to form on the once pristine clay pastures.
-With sandy soils and harsh weather came rapid changes in farming for survival and human health problems.
-It appears the sauna was used sporadically for healing, wellbeing and religious purposes, rather than everyday recreation.
+This area was once a region of continuous settlement, home to farming people who likely came to Orkney from elsewhere, finding fertile, grassy land to farm immediately.
+Yet by 1700 BC, the climate began to deteriorate, becoming colder and wetter, and huge deposits of sand began to form on the once pristine clay pastures.

-Fresh spring water still rises through the stone slabs that were once the ancient bathtub.
-Remnants of scorched hot stones (likely big beach pebbles) that were heated on the fire and placed inside, lay discarded.
 Doorway, tunnels and walkways mark the route to the sauna room.
-Minute details down to the different types of stone and their sockets, shapes and connections show how these people were sophisticated stone builders, on an island with no trees, and therefore no wood.
+Minute details, down to the different types of stone and their sockets, shapes, and connections, show how these people were sophisticated stone builders on an island with no trees and therefore no wood.

 No one has been in here since the Bronze Age.